aau-cns/mission_sequencer/README.md

 ## Getting Started

 ### Prerequesites
-This package is part of the [CNS FlightStack] and thus depends on the other packages of the flightstack:
+This package is part of the [CNS Flight Stack] and thus depends on the other packages of the flight stack:
-- [CNS FlightStack: Autonomy Engine]
+- [CNS Flight Stack: Autonomy Engine]
 - [MavROS (CNS Version)]
 - [PX4Bridge (CNS Version)]